BG3-Community-Library-Team/bg3-community/Tutorials/Toolkit/Creating-a-new-level.md

 Don't forget that you can also change its size using `Edit shape bounds tool` (square with dots with a rhombus shaped square inside) in the tool bar

-To render them, you need to select `LightProbe` and toggle forth and back `Inifinite Capture` or `Enabled` (I haven't figure out a better consistent way) to update the lighting; you should see the changes immediately, and then you just save your level.
+To render them, you need to select `LightProbe` and toggle forth and back `Inifinite Capture` or `Enabled` (I haven't figure out a better consistent way) to update the lighting; you should see the changes immediately, and then you can save your level.

-The difference between level with correctly rendered `LightProbes` and one with incorrectly rendered:
+The difference between a level with correctly rendered `LightProbes` and one with incorrectly rendered:

 > Incorrect
 ![creating-a-new-level-21-light-probe-diff.webp](/tutorials/toolkit/creating-a-new-level/creating-a-new-level-21-light-probe-diff.webp)